 PARTNER CAPABILITY · BLUE HARBOUR × ARQUA

 Optimised programs are not enough.
 Execution must be valid at the moment it binds.
-Arqua and Blue Harbour connect decision intelligence with execution admissibility — validating authority, funding, evidence, conditions, and state at the point of commitment (T=0).
+This page describes a partner capability model.
+It does not assert regulatory compliance, assurance, implementation, operational control, or validation of any live system.
+Arqua and Blue Harbour connect decision intelligence with execution admissibility — helping organisations identify whether authority, funding, evidence, conditions, and state remain admissible at the point of commitment (T=0).

 Pressure test a live program Explore the joint model